Planet Hollywood Parking Fees (2023 Self-Parking & Valet)

 - Self-parking allows you to come and go as you please with no extra fees.

 - Self-parking is less convenient.

-- The self-parking garage rquires you to walk through the Miracle Mile shops to get to the casino, registration desk, or your hotel room.
+- The self-parking garage requires you to walk through the Miracle Mile shops to get to the casino, registration desk, or hotel room.

 - Major sporting or entertainment events can temporarily change the price of parking.

 If you’re looking for convenience and closer parking, valet parking at Planet Hollywood might be the better choice for you.
 However, it is more expensive, and you will need to tip the valets who park your car for you.
 Let’s look at some of the pros and cons of valet parking.